chrisguttandin/dynamo-db-local/README.md

 dynamoDbLocalProcess.kill();
 ```

-Another property the options object could have is port.
-It specifies the port number that the
+### port

-process will run on.
+Another property the options object could have is `port`.
+It specifies the port number that the process will run on.
 In absence of the port property, 8000 is used as the port number.

 ```js
 const port = 8001;